 I was so happy with how these peanut butter cookies turned out and it completely took my mind off of things for quite a while.
 My daughter loves them too and we had a hard time not eating them all before I got a chance to take pictures to show you guys.

 - 1 tsp baking soda

-- 1/4 tsp salt
+- 1/2 tsp salt

 - Preheat oven to 375°F.

 - Use a fork to gently press down on the cookies twice to make a checkered pattern.

 - Bake in the oven for 10-12 minutes.

 - Allow the cookies to cool a bit and then transfer to a cooking rack to cool completely.
 The cookies will firm up more during the cool down process.